SupeRuier/awesome-active-learning/subfields/AL_applications.md

 - [Active Popularity Learning with Cache Hit Ratio Guarantees using a Matrix Completion Committee [2020]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9217322&tag=1): The object is modeling the optimal cache strategy in 5g wireless communication.
 AL is to learn the content popularities (criterion for determining whether cached or not) since it allows the system to leverage the trade-off between exploration (caching new files) and exploitation (use known files to cache).
 Specifically, AL is used to do matrix completion on the missing entries of the demand matrix.
 - [Active content popularity learning and caching optimization with hit ratio guarantees [2020, IEEE Access]](https://ieeexplore.ieee.org/abstract/document/9159587): Similar to the last one but with more details.
 A query is defined as the response received from the user terminal to the system.
 - [Active Learning for Network Traffic Classification: A Technical Survey [2021, Arxiv]](https://arxiv.org/pdf/2106.06933.pdf)
+- Active Sensing for Communications by Learning [2021]

 ## Brain Mapping in a High Performance Computing Environment